tudorschlanger/unemp-googleindex/README.md

-Using Google Index Trends and high-frequency state-level data to predict US national Unemployment Rates
+Using Google Index Trends and high-frequency state-level data to predict US national unemployment rates